munificent/dep-external-libraries/Proposal.md

     libraries matching.)*

-2. The canonical library and external library's bodies are "compiled" (i.e. names resolved, etc. in their own scopes).
+2. The canonical library and external library's bodies are "compiled" (i.e. names resolved, etc.) in their own scopes.
 In other words, the canonical library and external library may have different imports from each other and the two don't interfere.